Patient education: Emergency contraception (morning after pill) (Beyond the Basics)

 Ulipristal acetate (ella, ellaOne) is another form of oral emergency contraception.
 This pill works by preventing the hormone progesterone from having its normal effect on ovulation and the inside of the uterus.
 It is not a hormone.

 Copper IUD for emergency contraception — An intrauterine device (IUD) can also be used for emergency contraception.
 The copper IUD is a plastic and copper device that must be inserted into the uterus by a healthcare provider.
 It is much more effective at preventing pregnancy than the pill methods, but requires an office visit, is more costly in the short-term, and is usually used by women who want to keep the IUD as an ongoing method of birth control.
-(See "Patient education: Long-term methods of birth control (Beyond the Basics)".)
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)".)

 HOW WELL DOES EMERGENCY CONTRACEPTION WORK?